Complete Podiatry

 Causes

-• Planta fasciitis is usually an overuse injury caused by repeated overstretching of the plantar fascia.
+• Plantar fasciitis is usually an overuse injury caused by repeated overstretching of the plantar fascia.

 • Occurs more in women than men.